About

 where I have been to

 I began studying chemistry in Huazhong University of Science and technology in 2012, after which I decided to dive deeper into the biochemistry world.
 I earned my Master's degree in Biochemistry and Molecular Biology at Institute of Biophysics, Chinese Academy of Sciences in 2019.
 During this time, I learnt how to do organic synthesis starting from synthetic route design, basic protein expression procedure (PCR, *E. coli* expression, purification, and characterization) as well as genetic code expansion technique for incorporation of an unnatural amino acid into specific sites of a protein.
+My main outcome at this stage was the discovery and development of a artificial photo-enzyme which can use synthetic photosensitive unnatural amino acid to catalze dehalogenation reactions.

 Where/What I intend to go/do next